-- Displays diagnostic messages in real time.
+Displays diagnostic messages in real time.
 When this option is used, the command does not terminate.
 Each diagnostic message is displayed when it is registered.
-To stop the real-time display, - press [Ctrl]+[C] key. - -h Displays usage statement.
+To stop the real-time display, press [Ctrl]+[C] key.

+-h Displays usage statement.
 When used with other options or

 -i n Sets an index marker, value 1 - 5.
-When executed without -i or without any value for -i, the system behaves in the following way, according to the assigned operand. group, userdomain, dnslocatorquery Successively searches index marker 1 to 5.
-Successively searches muex marker 1 to 5. cert Displays the server certificate of the primary Active Directory server. server Displays the configuration of the primary Active Directory server. -A Specifies verbose output.
+When executed without $-i$ or without any value for $-i$, the system behaves in the following way, according to the assigned operand. group, userdomain, dnslocatorquery Successively searches index marker 1 to 5.
+Displays the server certificate of the primary Active Directory server. server Displays the configuration of the primary Active Directory server. -v Specifies verbose output.
 Used only with the cert operand to display the full certificate. -C Appends to end of output the number of records in the log. -E Specifies the last record number to display, where end_record_number can be any record number in the log.
 Use -C to obtain the number of records in the log. -M Displays text by page, like the more(1) command does. -S Specifies the first record to display, where start_record_number can be any record number in the log.
 Use -C to obtain the number of records in the log.